Homebrew/homebrew-cask/doc/releasing.md

 # Release Standards

-Here's where we document how homebrew-cask is released.
+Here’s where we document how homebrew-cask is released.

 ## Versioning